 Concussion does not persist through rounds, although if a character suffers a headshot in successive rounds, the concussion starts anew in the next round.

-If successive headshots do occur, the in-game announcer will reference Unreal Tournament, shouting "Double Kill!" for two, "Multi Kill!" for three and so on.
+If successive headshots do occur, the in-game announcer will reference Unreal Tournament, shouting "Double Kill!" for two, "Multi Kill!" for three, "On a Rampage!" for four and finally "TOTAL DOMINATION" for five.

 A parody of Street Fighter X Tekken, gems are chosen after character selection.